robventurastudio/griffin/README.md

 - `vwap-reversion`: maintain a rolling, volume-weighted anchor from latest bars and buy dips that are multiple standard deviations below it, exiting on reversion toward the anchor.
-- `ema-pullback`: dual-EMA trend bias with pullback entries and exits when price loses the slow EMA.
+- `ema-pullback`: dual-EMA trend bias with pullback entries, a short history warmup, and exits when price loses the slow EMA.

-Use the flags `--strategy`, `--orb-range-minutes`, `--orb-breakout-buffer`, `--vwap-z`, `--ema-fast`, `--ema-slow`, and `--ema-pullback-buffer` to tune the behaviors.
+Use the flags `--strategy`, `--orb-range-minutes`, `--orb-breakout-buffer`, `--vwap-z`, `--ema-fast`, `--ema-slow`, `--ema-pullback-buffer`, and `--ema-min-history` to tune the behaviors.

 ## Strategy stack roadmap